adrybakov/wulfric/docs/source/user-guide/module/crystal.rst

     >>> crystal.Cr
     Traceback (most recent call last):
     ...
-    AttributeError: 'Crystal' object has no attribute 'Cr'
+    AttributeError: 'Crystal' object has either none or more than one 'Cr' atoms.

 * Access via item